 Students will be fined \$10 for detentions, which can be billed to the parents FACTS account.
 The \$10 cost for detention is to offset the cost of our detention supervision.
 If a student fails to show up for detention without making prior arrangements with the Dean of Students, the student's school account will be billed an additional \$10 and the detention will still be served the following scheduled detention.
+If a student misses two (2) consecutive detentions (without rescheduling the detention with the Dean of Students or Principal) a 1-3 day suspension will be issued.

 Every UC Academy student is expected to conduct him/herself in a Christ-like manner, a manner "worthy of their calling" (I Peter 2:13-17).
-During Detention, students will complete a Behavior Reflection, reflecting on their behavior choices and how they can make changes in the future.
+During Detention, students will complete a Behavior Reflection and/or a Restorative Writing Reflection on their behavior choices and how they can make changes in the future.
 If another person was affected by the student's poor behavior, the student may be expected to write a letter of apology in an effort to make amends and end the conflict between them.